lowkeycode/js-exercises/js-exercises.md

 48. What are the 4 main data structures in Javascript?

 49. If you have a simple list what data structure should you use?
+Array or Set.

 50. If you have key/value pairs which structure types should you use?
+Map.

 51. If you need an ordered list that may contain duplicates, what data structure should you use?
+Arrays.

 52. If you have unique values what data structure should you use?
+Sets.

 53. What data structure should you use if you need to include functions?
+Objects.

 54. If you need to manipulate data, what data structure should you use?
+Arrays.

 55. If you require high-performance (up to 10x faster than arrays for lookup/delete) which data structure should you use?
+Sets.

 56. If you are working with JSON what data structure should you use?
+Objects.
+Easily converts to Arrays.

 57. If you need keys that can hold any data type what data structure should you use?
+Maps.

 58. If you need to remove duplicates, what data structure should you use?
+Sets.

 59. If you need to easily access and write values what data structure should you use?

 60. If you need better performance, easy iteration, size computation and only key/value pairs, what data structure should you use?
+Maps.

 61. If you need a this keyword to access properties, which data structure should you use?
+Object.

 62. Are string methods case sensitive?